ctu-vras/multirobot-calibration/README.md

 ## Bounds

 This functions serve when you want to have bounds different for any parameter, not just divided by body parts.
 See already created files [loadMotomanBounds.m](UserData/Robots/Motoman/loadMotomanBounds.m).
 Output is 'bounds' Matlab struct with fields named after [Groups](#groups) (struct has to contain every group which is used at least one time in any joint of the robot).
-Where each field is 4xN array of doubles.
-Each column represent one DH parameter (a,d,alpha,theta) and lines are connected to joints with 'indexInArrays' parameter (see [Loading functions](#loading-functions))
+Where each field is Nx4/6 array of positive doubles.
+Each column represent one DH parameter (a,d,alpha,theta) or 6D transform parameter (x,y,z,alpha,beta,gamma) and lines are connected to joints with 'indexInArrays' parameter (see [Loading functions](#loading-functions))

  - if value is 'nan' - default value from [Loading functions](#loading-functions) will be used
  - if value is 'inf' - there will be no bounds for this parameter